PeterCamilleri/lexical_analyzer/README.md

 #### Tokens

-The token is also an array, with two elements.
+The output token is an array with two elements.

 token[0] - the symbol extracted from the rule that generated this token.